icdevsorg/ovs-ledger/icrc86.md

 #### Domains

-Domains are represented by a `vec text` in reverse order of a typical web address.
+Domains are represented by a `vec text` in the reverse order of a typical web address.
 For example, subdomain.foo.com would be ["com","foo","subdomain"].

 Undecorated position 0 items are assumed to be standard ICANN TLDs and should be vetted against the ICANN system.